Plea to find family of Mansfield man who died in tank tragedy during Second World War

 “I don’t know if there is still family from Anthony Taylor-Hurst, but we are pretty sure, because he was not an only child.

-"There was Harry G Travers, who had two childrem Jennifer and Michael, Jennifer married a Mark William Smith.
+"There was Harry G Travers who had two children, Jennifer and Michael, Jennifer married a Mark William Smith.
 Does anyone know this family and can they help with my search?

 Debbie added in her post: “I have already found every family that lost a loved one in this tank.
 The other families and I are hoping we can find this family too.